pyeventsourcing/eventsourcing/docs/topics/process.rst

 In this test, a new aggregate is created by the policy, and checked by the test.
 The test is able to check the new aggregate because the new aggregate is returned by the policy.
 Policies should normally return new aggregates to the caller.
-Remember, do not call the __save__() method of new aggregates: their pending events will be collected after the ``policy()`` method has returned.
+Remember, do not call the ``__save__()`` method of new aggregates in a process
+policy: pending events will be collected after the ``policy()`` method has returned.

 If a policy retrieves and changes an already existing aggregate, the aggregate does not need to be returned by the policy to the caller.
-Again, there is no need to call the ``__save__()`` method of changed aggregates, pending events will be collected after the ``policy()`` method has finished.
 The test will already have a reference to the aggregate, because it will have constructed the aggregate before passing it to the policy, so the test will be in a good position to check the aggregate changes as expected.

+Do not call the ``__save__()`` method of new or changed aggregates in a process application policy.
+A process application saves events atomically with a tracking record, and calling ``__save__()`` will by-pass this safety.
+To explain a little bit, in normal use, when new events are retrieved from an upstream notification log, the ``policy()`` method is called by the ``call_policy()`` method of the ``Process`` class.
+The ``call_policy()`` method wraps the process application's aggregate repository with a wrapper that detects which aggregates are used by the policy and which were changed.
+Any changes caused by the policy are automatically detected, new events collected by requesting pending events from the aggregates detected by the wrapper.
+The records are then committed atomically.
+Hence, returning a new aggregate is necessary to include its domain events in this atomic recording.
+The policy should never call aggregate ``__save__()`` methods for this reason: events will not be committed atomically with the tracking record, and so the processing will not be reliable.

 Here's a test for the orders policy responding to a ``Reservation.Created`` event.
-It shows how a policies that change already existing aggregates can be tested.
+It shows how policies that change already existing aggregates can be tested.

 .. code:: python